Factbox: Suspects linked to the Paris, Brussels attacks

 * Mehdi Nemmouche, French, killed four people in an attack on the Jewish Museum in Brussels on May 24, 2014 after spending 2013 fighting in Syria.
 Caught in Marseille and extradited, he is now in Bruges high-security prison, as is Salah Abdeslam, who is fighting extradition to France over the Paris attacks.

-Reporting by Robin Emmott, Philip Blenkinsop and Foo Yun Chee; Editing by Alastair Macdonald and Gareth Jones
+Reporting by Robin Emmott and Philip Blenkinsop; Editing by Alastair Macdonald and Gareth Jones